 Graduate studies at Simpson University are offered by the School of Education, School of Graduate Professional Studies, and A.W.
 Tozer Theological Seminary.
 The School of Education provides courses for the California Preliminary Teaching Credential, Preliminary Administrative Credentials, a Master of Arts in Education and a Master of Arts in Teaching.
 The School of Graduate Professional Studies offers a Master of Arts in Counseling Psychology and a Master of Arts in Organizational Leadership.
 A.W.
 Tozer Theological Seminary offers a Master of Divinity and Master of Arts in Ministry Leadership.
+Tozer Seminary also offers courses through a polycom setting in Woodland and Columbia, Mo.

-Academic Divisional Structure
+Academic Department Structure